er1n/GettingandCleaningData/CodeBook.md

 ##The Raw Data
 The raw data consisted of measurements (using an accelerometer and gyroscope) of 30 subjects.
 The subjects were randomly divided into training and test sets.
-The accelerometer measurements were broken down into body and gravity acceleration in each of the directions X,Y and Z The gyroscope reading, body acceleration and gravity acceleration were used to calculate 'jerk' readings (also in each of the directions X,Y and Z)
+The accelerometer measurements (measured in standard gravity units, g) were broken down into body and gravity acceleration in each of the directions X,Y and Z
+The gyroscope reading, body acceleration and gravity acceleration were used to calculate 'jerk' readings (also in each of the directions X,Y and Z)
 The magnitude of the measures was also obtained using the Euclidean norm The Fast Fourier Transform was applied to some of these measures - the originals were denoted by time and f for frequency was used to denote the FFT